 Fall Winery Outfits

-Fall is the prettiest time of the year to visit the vineyards.
+Fall is the prettiest time of the year to visit most vineyards.
 Fall foliage alongside the beautiful vines calls for the perfect wine tasting outfits.
-I would opt for muted tones to offset the vibrant hues the landscape will provide.
+Opt for muted tones in your clothing to offset the vibrant hues the landscape will (likely) provide.
 Here are some of my favorite fall winery outfits.